cosmos/cosmos-sdk/docs/migrations/app.md

 - `proto-update-deps` - To download/update the required thirdparty `proto` definitions.
 - `proto-gen` - To auto generate proto code.
 - `proto-check-breaking` - To check proto breaking changes.
-- `proto-gen-any` - To generate the SDK's custom wrapper for google.protobuf.Any.
-It should only be run manually when needed.
 - `proto-format` - To format proto files.

 ## Updating Modules